 Homemade Balsamic Vinaigrette

 - While continuing to whisk, slowly pour in the olive oil, allowing the ingredients to incorporate.
 Continue to whisk until the oil is no longer separated, especially around the edges of the bowl.

-- For best flavor, let balsamic vinaigrette chill in the refrigerator for 1 hour, then use as desired.
-Prepared dressing can be stored in a sealed container in the refrigerator for up to one week.
+- For best flavor, let balsamic vinaigrette chill in the refrigerator for 1 hour.

 I do my best to provide nutrition information, but please keep in mind that I’m not a certified nutritionist.
 Any nutritional information discussed or disclosed in this post should only be seen as my best amateur estimates of the correct values.